How to run a successful twilight market fundraiser

 You can also offer a champagne table and sell sparkling wine by the glass (check whether you need to get a permit).
 As well as offering refreshments to guests this can also serve as a wine tasting, allowing you to take orders on the night for custom labelled wine that raises further money for your organisation.
 Mini cheese platters can also be a lovely addition to the evening.

 TIP – You can find suppliers of custom labelled wine by searching on this site 🙂

-Invite local businesses to have a stall; even if they don’t sell anything it’s a great chance for them to talk with people while they mingle.
-You can charge these business per stall or you can ask for a percentage of sales on the night.
+Invite local businesses to have a stall; even if they don’t sell anything it’s a great chance for them to talk to people while they mingle.
+You can charge these businesses per stall or you can ask for a percentage of sales on the night.
 I’ve even seen local businesses running sideshow games with the proceeds going to the host organisation!

 Party plan companies welcome the chance to participate in twilight markets as it allows them to showcase all their products in one place, often to people who may not feel comfortable with the traditional party plan format.

 You’re sure to find plenty of interested businesses or party plan reps within your community, or simply ask around.
 You can make a ‘wish list’ of stallholders you would like to attend, and work through them.
 Posting requests on your Facebook page as well as local community pages – until those spots are filled.

 Don’t forget, donations from participating business and party plan companies can make great lucky door or raffle prizes.